-As a GLN Teaching Assistant, you will develop a range of skills that can help you in your career.
-These include cross-cultural communication, public speaking, teamwork, and training experience.
-Furthermore, GLN attracts professionals from a wide range of fields in Washington, DC, and the people you meet through can form a valuable complement to your professional network.
+As a GLN Teaching Assistant, you will develop skills such as cross-cultural communication, public speaking, teamwork, and training experience.
+Furthermore, GLN attracts professionals from a wide range of fields in Washington, DC, and the people you meet can form a valuable complement to your professional network.

 How to Apply

 Thank you for your interest in serving as a GLN TA!

 Here is a summary of the selection and onboarding process:

 - Complete an online application and send resume to Teach@thegln.org

 - Should you be selected, participate in the mandatory TA Workshop